-Prepare Your Bees for the Winter with BEE SHIELD™
+Prepare Your Bees for the Summer with BEE SHIELD™

-Use BEE SHIELD™ to protect and keep your Bees healthy this winter.
+Use BEE SHIELD™ to protect and keep your Bees healthy this summer.
 See the website bee-shield.com for more information and ordering information.

 Shamrock “S” Queen Bred Bees – from March thru July